terraform-aviatrix-modules/terraform-aviatrix-mc-transit-peering/README.md

 key | default | value
 :---|:---|:---
-enable_peering_over_private_network | false | Enable to use a private circuit for setting up peering excluded_cidrs | [] | list of excluded cidrs.
-This will be applied to all peerings on both sides.
-If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. enable_single_tunnel_mode | false | Enable single tunnel mode.
+create_peerings | true | Toggle for setting peering resource creation on or off.
+When set to false, it only generates the peerings output so you can use it outside of this module. enable_insane_mode_encryption_over_internet | false | Enable insane mode over internet.
 Will be applied to all peerings.
-If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. enable_insane_mode_encryption_over_internet | false | Enable insane mode over internet.
+If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. enable_max_performance | null | Indicates whether the maximum amount of HPE tunnels will be created.
+Only valid when all transit gateways are each launched in Insane Mode and in the same cloud type. enable_peering_over_private_network | false | Enable to use a private circuit for setting up peering enable_single_tunnel_mode | false | Enable single tunnel mode.
 Will be applied to all peerings.
-If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. tunnel_count | | Amount of tunnels to build for insane mode over internet.
+If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. excluded_cidrs | [] | list of excluded cidrs.
+This will be applied to all peerings on both sides.
+If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. prune_list | [] | A list of maps for peerings that should not be created.
+Expects gateway name.
+Example: [ {"gw5" : "gw1"}, {"gw3" : "gw4"}, ] tunnel_count | | Amount of tunnels to build for insane mode over internet.
 Will be applied to all peerings.
-If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module. create_peerings | true | Toggle for setting peering resource creation on or off.
-When set to false, it only generates the peerings output so you can use it outside of this module. prune_list | [] | A list of maps for peerings that should not be created.
-Expects gateway name.
-Example: [ {"gw5" : "gw1"}, {"gw3" : "gw4"}, ]
+If you need more granularity, it is suggested to use the aviatrix_transit_gateway_peering resource directly in stead of this module.

 ### Outputs
 This module will return the following outputs: